haddasbronfman/cloudland-otel-workshop/README.md

     provider.register();
     ```

-Note what we did: we used OTel API, created a procesor, chose a collector, and an exporter.
+**Note what we did:** we used OTel SDK, created a procesor, chose a collector, and an exporter.
 Now traces will be produces by OTel for each http request our application will get.
-Thos traces will be sent to the collector we defined using the exporter we defined.
+Those traces will be sent to the collector we defined using the exporter we defined.

 ## Step 3 - use tracer.js in the app

-Now we want that app.js will use our tracer.js
+Now we want that `app.js` will use our `tracer.js`

-1. Go to app.js and add this as the first line:
+1. Go to `app.js` and add this as the first line:

     ```javascript
     require('./tracer.js');
     ```

-    (Bonus: what happens if you add it as the last import?)

-2. Install all the new libraries needed for tracer.js:
+2. Install all the new libraries needed for `tracer.js`:

     ```bash
     npm install \